L.A.F (song)

-"L.A.F" (an acronym for "Loose as fuck") is the title of a song recorded by New Zealand musical duo Broods for their debut studio album, Evergreen (2014).
+"L.A.F" (an acronym for "Loose as fuck") is a song recorded by New Zealand musical duo Broods for their debut studio album, Evergreen (2014).
 It was co-written by group members Caleb and Georgia Nott with the record's producer, Joel Little.
 "L.A.F" was first released to digital retailers on 3 July 2014 as the first promotional single supporting the album and serves as the second official single as of 10 November 2014.

 "L.A.F" received generally positive reviews from critics, who praised the song's energy and labelled it an album highlight.
 It was the duo's first single to not reach the official New Zealand Singles Chart, but did reach the top ten on the local artists' chart.
 The song was featured on the soundtrack of the EA Sports video game, FIFA 15.

 Content

 "L.A.F" is an indie electropop song with lyrics describing letting loose with friends, or alternately "getting wasted," according to Caleb.
 Its rhythmic style has been described as one of their most experimental by Georgia and was labelled a "club banger" by FADER magazine.